Tafamidis

 Tafamidis, sold under the brand names Vyndaqel and Vyndamax, is a medication used to delay disease progression in adults with certain forms of transthyretin amyloidosis.
 It can be used to treat both hereditary forms, familial amyloid cardiomyopathy and familial amyloid polyneuropathy, as well as wild-type transthyretin amyloidosis, which formerly was called senile systemic amyloidosis.
 It works by stabilizing the quaternary structure of the protein transthyretin.
 In people with transthyretin amyloidosis, transthyretin falls apart and forms clumps called (amyloid) that harm tissues including nerves and the heart.

-The U.S. Food and Drug Administration considers tafamidis to be a first-in-class medication.
+The US Food and Drug Administration considers tafamidis to be a first-in-class medication.

 Medical use

 Tafamidis is used to delay nerve damage in adults who have transthyretin amyloidosis with polyneuropathy, or heart disease in adults who have transthyretin amyloidosis with cardiomyopathy.
 It is taken by mouth.

 Women should not get pregnant while taking it and should not breastfeed while taking it.
 People with familial amyloid polyneuropathy who have received a liver transplant should not take it.